|Past Tours Reviews||CLICK HERE|

 - Temple of Queen Hatchepsut, Deir el-Bahari

 The Temple of Deir el-Bahari is one of the most characteristic temples in Egypt.
 It was built of limestone, not sandstone like most of the other funerary temples of the New Kingdom period.
 Hatshepsut was the first queen to rule over Egypt in ancient Egyptian history (approximately from 1473 to 1458 B.C.).
-Despite the fact that there were many people, including royal family members, who objected the idea of having a lady ruling over Egypt, she was able - through her many achievements - to prove her abilities as one of the most important and successful rulers of Egypt throughout history.
+Despite the fact that there were many people, including royal family members, who objected to the idea of having a lady ruling over Egypt, she was able - through her many achievements - to prove her abilities as one of the most important and successful rulers of Egypt throughout history.

 - The Colossi of Memnon